 Snacking is my passion, so is teaching, but everything is better with snacks.
-As teachers, our snack choices cannot be as diverse because there are so many conditions!
-No nuts, no mess, no utensils, no time, nothing that needs to be heated up or refrigerated, things that can last in a desk drawer for emergencies; the list goes on!
+As teachers, our snack choices are limited by so many conditions!
+No nuts, no mess, no utensils, no time, nothing that needs to be heated up or refrigerated and things that can last in a desk drawer for emergencies!

 Here are my top five snack choices to stock my desk with:

 1. Granola Bars/Protein Bars: I LOVE granola bars; there are so many flavours and varieties!
 They last forever, there’s no mess and if necessary can act as a snack for a hungry kid (if your school allows, of course!).
 Quaker Granola bars are great because there are all kinds and they’re labelled when they’re nut free!
 They’re not the most nutritious but they are very yummy.
 I also like Nutri-grain bars as they’re also yummy and nut free.
 I have tried A LOT of protein bars, many of which are delicious only because they’re made of mostly peanut butter.
 I have found that Clif Bars have some varieties that are nut free and pretty tasty and filling – especially good for breakfast on the run.